-The NSW Government asked the Commission to facilitate a roundtable process with Landcare NSW, Local Land Services, Department of Primary Industries and Office of Environment and Heritage to collaboratively develop a model to deliver the Local Landcare Coordinators Initiative funding.
+The NSW Government asked us to facilitate a roundtable process with Landcare NSW, Local Land Services, Department of Primary Industries and Office of Environment and Heritage to collaboratively develop a model to deliver the Local Landcare Coordinators Initiative funding.

 - the majority of funds going to community-based local coordinator positions (75 percent)

 - structures designed to strengthen partnerships between Local Land Services and Landcare